TEAMSchools/teamster/docs/CONTRIBUTING.md

 ## Your PR is merged

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: :sparkles:

-Once your PR is merged, your contributions will...
+Once your PR is merged...

+- GitHub updates Dagster
-- deploy to Dagster
+- Dagster scans for code changes every 5 minutes
-- SQL updates will take effect whenever the next update is triggered.
-The lag can vary significantly depending on the source of the data.
+- Dagster will launch a run to update all changed models